angelkof2/monitor/README.md

 Let me know if importing just part of the libraries makes a performance difference in PY.
 This are the changes that i have implemented:

+DELTE: import psutil
-import psutil ---> from psutil import cpu_percent
+ADD: from psutil import cpu_percent
      from psutil import virtual_memory

-from tkinter import * ---> from tkinter import Tk
+DELETE: from tkinter import *
+ADD: from tkinter import Tk
      from tkinter import Label
      from tkinter import TRUE
      from tkinter import LEFT

-I have created the .exe using pyinstaller.exe and the output weight the same and i think it consumes the same amount of resources.
+I have created the .exe using pyinstaller.exe and the output weight is the same and i think it consumes the same amount of resources.

 All insights are welcome.